kwurst/CS-448/Syllabus.md

 1.	**Laptop Computer:** You will need a laptop computer that you can bring to class sessions and can use at home.
 The brand and operating system (Windows, Mac OS X, Linux) is unimportant – the software we will be using runs on all major operating systems and can be downloaded for free.
 It is expected that you will download and install required software as needed over the course of the semester.
 2.	**Internet Access:** You will need Internet access for access to:
-    1.	**Github** &mdash; We will use Github to host our code.
+    1.	**Github/GitLab** &mdash; We will use Github or GitLab to host our code.
     2.	**Slack** &mdash; We will use Slack for team communication, including standup meetings and reminders of assignment due dates.
-    3. **CATME** &mdash; We will use CATEME for team formation and team performance evaluation.
+    3. **CATME** &mdash; We will use CATME for team formation and team performance evaluation.
     4. **Trello** &mdash; We will use Trello for teams to manage their sprints and tasks.
-    5. **JIRA** &mdash; We will be using AMPATH's JIRA instance for issue tracking and communicating with AMPATH developers about issues.
-    6. **AMPATH Build, Test, and Database Servers** &mdash; We will need to connect AMPATH's servers for building and testing our code.
     7.	**Wordpress or other blogging platform** &mdash; You will be keeping a blog about your learning in this course.
     8.	**Tutorials and articles** &mdash; I will suggest, and you will research on your own, tutorials and articles for you to learn new technologies and techniques we need.
+    9. **Project-Specific Tools** &mdash; Depending on what project you are working on, you will need access to other tools used by that project.

 ## ACM Student Membership
 It is *strongly* suggested that you have an <a href="http://www.acm.org/membership/student/" target="_blank">ACM Student Membership</a>.
 An ACM Student Membership costs only $19 and you get access to a <a href="http://www.acm.org/membership/membership/student/benefits" target="_blank">large list of benefits</a>.